 Is standing on me a dominant behavior from an alpha dog?

-There is a lot written about dogs in our homes wanting to be the alpha dog.
+There is a lot written about dogs in our homes wanting to be alpha dogs.
 There is an equal amount written that disputes that.

-The pro-alpha dog folks tend to think that dogs are hard-wired from their pre-domesticated days to be pack animals and that means there must be a leader of that pack.
-The Alpha Dog.
+The pro-alpha dog folks tend to think that dogs are hard-wired from their pre-domesticated days to be pack animals, which means there must be a leader of that pack.

-The other side of the coin is those that believe domesticated dogs have had the pack animal inclination bred out through the years and this does not actually govern their motives.
+The other side of the coin is those who believe domesticated dogs have had the pack animal inclination bred out through the years, which does not actually govern their motives.
 The theory is that dogs look to us for love and protection, not to dominate us.

-Rusty, our current Alpha dog, is a super friendly Pit Bull but in all things, he is the dominant dog and leads our pack.
+Rusty, our pack’s current leader, is a super friendly Pit Bull, but in all things, he is the dominant dog and leads our pack.

 He eats first, he sleeps where he wants, he takes the best toys, he snuggles in the best spots, and any new puppy must stand the Rusty test.
-The Rusty test is always tense (we can talk about that later) but always ends well with Rusty in charge.
+The Rusty test is always tense (we can discuss that later) but always ends well with Rusty in charge.

-Before Rusty came along, we still had a sizeable pack and one of those dogs was a Rottweiler.
+Before Rusty came along, we still had a sizeable pack, and one of those dogs was a Rottweiler.
 Rotties, you would think, would be natural pack leaders.
-Let me tell ya, Cody didn’t have the slightest desire to lead anything.
+Let me tell you, Cody didn’t have the slightest desire to lead anything.
 He just wanted to romp and play and run and be silly.
-He could have been the Alpha, but he had no desire to be.
+He could have been the pack leader, but he had no desire to be.

 Those are two examples.
 We’ve seen many more.

-Rusty does this to me but he knows I’m the real Alpha and he never pushes back on me.
-So it’s not a challenge at all, nor is it dominance when he does it.
+Rusty does this to me, but he knows I’m the real leader and never pushes back on me.
+So it’s not a challenge nor dominance when he does it.
 It usually leads to just more play and roughhousing.

-If you’re at somebody else’s house with a strange dog, and their dog does it to you, is it dominance?
+Is it dominance if you’re at somebody else’s house with a strange dog, and their dog does it to you?
 It very well could be.
-You are in their “lair” and they are the leader.
-It very well could be they are showing dominance.
+You are in their “lair,” and they are the leader.
+It very well could be they are standing on you to demonstrate dominance.

 He’s also a famous “stand on your chest” pooch.

-For Baron, I don’t think he’s alpha-dogging anybody, he’s just so dang low to the ground, it’s probably nice for him to be able to get face to face with us, and standing on our chest is a way for him to do that.
+For Baron, I don’t think he’s alpha-dogging anybody; he’s just so dang low to the ground; it’s probably nice for him to get face to face with us, and standing on our chest is a way for him to do that.

 When my dog stands on me, is it affection?

-Dogs look for attention in different ways and this can be one of them.
-It’s hard to ignore a pet when it’s standing on your chest.
+Dogs look for attention in different ways, and this can be one of them.
+It’s hard to ignore a pet standing on your chest.

-A velcro dog, one of those that always sticks you no matter what, may be more guilty of this than others as this is a great way for them to attach themselves to you.
+A velcro dog that always sticks to you no matter what may be more guilty of this than others, as this is a great way for them to attach themselves to you.

 Is it aggression?

 You better hope not.
-If your dog is standing on your chest, his teeth are inches away from your face.
+If your dog stands on your chest, his teeth are inches from your face.
 Not the place for aggressive behavior.

-In this case, I recommend no eye contact and gently push the dog away while you back away from the dog.
+In this case, I recommend no eye contact and gently pushing the dog away while you back away from the dog.

-If you truly feel this is an act of outright aggression, then you need to seek assistance from an experienced and trained behaviorist.
-A quick search for “trained dog behaviorist near me” on Google will give you local options.
+If you truly feel this is an act of outright aggression, you must seek assistance from an experienced and trained behaviorist.
+Searching for “trained dog behaviorist near me” on Google will give you local options.
 Dog training is probably in your future.

 Standing on you may be a way for your dog to guard you.

-If your dog perceives any kind of threat, and if the dog is the type that is protective of you or others, it may be they are putting themselves between you and the perceived danger.
+If your dog perceives any threat, and if the dog is the type that is protective of you or others, it may be they are putting itself between you and the perceived danger.

-I always find it interesting that dogs have no concept of life or death, so no fear of “ultimate endings” if an encounter goes badly.
-If it’s a protective dog, they’ll protect you to the death with no hesitation.
-It’s one of the reasons I love them so much and I feel I need to protect them from that – I protect them from protecting me.
+I find it interesting that dogs have no concept of life or death, so they have no fear of “ultimate endings” if an encounter goes badly.
+They’ll protect you to death without hesitation if it’s a protective dog.
+It’s one of the reasons I love them so much, and I feel I need to protect them from that – I protect them from protecting me.

-So if they are standing on you due to something they perceive as a threat, it may be accompanied by growling, barking, and their hair may be standing up.
+So if they are standing on you due to something they perceive as a threat, it may be accompanied by growling and barking, and their hair may be standing up.
 Their tail may be straight up and stiff rather than wagging.

 Typical “I’m ready to kick some ass” posture.
 We’ve all seen our pets do it.
 The body language is unmistakable.

 So be aware of your surroundings.
-Take a look around.
+When asking yourself, “Why does my dog stand on me like that, ” look around.
 Is there something amiss?
 Or perhaps something your dog thinks is amiss?